How To Choose A Quality Olive Oil

 The designation “extra virgin” is also problematic.
 Mueller’s article pointed out that even the stringent taste tests established by the International Olive Oil Council (IOOC) to determine which oils qualify as “extra virgin” have their limitations – in Italy, producers often successfully appeal a negative verdict by arguing that samples were incorrectly collected or stored, or by resubmitting their samples to a friendlier panel.

 My advice: buy small bottles of a certified organic oil.
 Check the label for the ICEA (Istituto per la Certificazione Etica e Ambientale, which means Ethical and Environmental Certification Institute) logo, and/or that of another organic certification body such as the USDA’s green-and-white ORGANIC logo.
 Also, perform your own sensory test: top quality extra-virgin olive oil (which I believe should be used for all cooking, not just bread-dipping and salad-drizzling) has a natural peppery finish and a deep, “green” aroma of grass and artichoke.
-Such oils are not cheap, because they rely on careful cultivation that preserves olive oils legendary taste and health benefits.
-But the reward is more than worth it.
+Though such oils may come at a higher price, they align well with the principles of an anti-inflammatory diet and are a worthy investment for both your palate and your health.

 Andrew Weil, M.D.